kbrw/delayed_otp/README.md

 - get an Exponential backoff restarting strategy for children
 - normalized death time for port managed external processes

+Useful to manage external service in Elixir supervisors.

 ## Usage

 All the same as `Supervisor`, but a new option is available: `:delay_fun` which is a